 The Head of the Department shall formulate a comprehensive scheme of placement in consultation with two next senior teachersfor effectively carrying out Internship programme.

-The viva voce for both, the University Department and affiliated private law colleges shall be held by the Board of examiners at the end of the Internship.
+The viva voce for both, the University Department and affiliated private law colleges shall be held by the Board of examiners to be constituted under these statutes at the end of the Internship.

-The candidate shall be required to secure at least 50% marks in court dairy/internship report and viva-voce together to pass this subject.6th
+The candidate shall be required to secure at least 50% marks in court dairy/internship report and viva-voce together to pass this subject., failing which they will have to re-appear in the viva voce which will be arranged by the department at the end of the supplementary examination of the 6thsemester

 (Constitutional Law Group)